FixedEffects/InteractiveFixedEffectModels.jl/README.md

 ```

 The factor model is estimated by incremental SVD, i.e. by minimizing the sum of the squared residuals incrementally for each dimension.
 By default, the minimization uses a gradient descent.
 This has three importants benefits compared to eigenvalue decomposition:
-- estimate unbalanced panels (with missing (id x time) observation).
-Another way to do it would be through an EM algorithm, which replaces missing values by the predicted values from the factor model until convergence.
-This algorithm is generally slower to converge and takes more memory
+- estimate unbalanced panels, i.e. with missing (id x time) observations.
 - estimate weighted factor models, where weights are not constant within id or time
-- avoid the creation of a matrix N x T which takes memory
+- avoid the creation of a matrix N x T

+Another way to solve the first issue would be to use a version of the EM algorithm, replacing missing values by the predicted values from the factor model until convergence.
+However, the EM algorithm is generally slower to converge.

 #### Interactive Fixed Effect Models
 Estimate models with interactive fixed effects (Bai 2009)